MatteoMonacis/Personal-Portfolio/README.md

 #### Tools used

 -  The project is developed in Python.
--  scikit-learn is used for SVM, GridSearchCV, and classification metrics.
+-  scikit-learn is used for SVM, GridSearchCV and classification metrics.
 -  scikit-image is used for feature extraction with Gabor filters, HOG, and LBP.
 -  OpenCV and Pillow handle image preprocessing.
 -  NumPy is used for PCA and array operations.